MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 2. In the Microsoft Intune Admin center, navigate to **Apps** and under **By platform** select **Windows**.
 3. Select **Add**.
 In the **Select app type** detail pane, select **Windows app (Win32)** in the drop-down menu.
 4. Select the update tool app package file downloaded in Step 1.
-5. In the configurator, most fields will be automatically populated.
+5. In the configurator, most fields are automatically populated.
 For the preview build of the update tool, you must type in **Microsoft** as the publisher.
 Select **Next.**
 6. Under **Program**, select **Next**
 7. Under **Requirements** set the following:
     a.  **Operating system architecture:** Select **32-bit** and **64-bit**